 Excellent writing skills are more important than ever.
 Students are required to pass ENL 111 (Effective Writing) or the equivalent with a grade of 2.0, P, or higher.
 Students must complete ENL 111 by the end of their sophomore year, since it provides the foundation for all other college-level writing.
 Transfer students must complete it by the end of their third term.

 The ability to speak another language provides an important gateway into other cultures.
 Students must complete one year of college-level study of a modern foreign language with a minimum grade of 2.0/P. Those students who have previously studied another language should take the placement exams (see above.)
 Students who place at 112 (Beginning Language 2) need only one more language course.
 Students who place at 211 (Intermediate Level 1) or above have completed the modern language requirement.
 No additional classes are required, although students are encouraged to pursue additional language study.

 Students who have demonstrated competence in American Sign Language by passing an approved course sequence will have fulfilled the Modern Language Core Skill.

-Two lifetime fitness courses are required.
-HPE 001 Foundations of Fitness (or a transfer equivalent) is required of all students.
-The second course may be chosen from a variety of different lifetime activities (HPE 002, 003 Lifetime Activity courses).
+Wellness courses offer students opportunities to de-stress and develop the skills of healthful living.
+WEL 100 Foundations of Wellness (or a transfer equivalent) is required of all students.
+The second course may be chosen from a variety of different wellness activities (WEL 102, Lifetime Activity courses).
 Students who are not health and physical education majors or intercollegiate athletes may test out of one lifetime activity course.
 Students may demonstrate proficiency from a selected list of lifetime activities.
 There is a fee to take the lifetime activity proficiency test.